-My current book project, Pregnant Minds and Literary Bodies: Motherhood and Feminism in Spanish Women’s Literature of the Modernist Era (1900-36), builds on the research that I began for my doctoral dissertation.
-This book examines literary representations of the mother-role in the early twentieth-century writings of Carmen de Burgos, Concha Espina, Margarita Nelken, and Federica Montseny.
-In addition to fictional narratives, I also analyze the essays written by these women during the 1920s as a way of more comprehensively articulating their ideological approach to woman- and motherhood.
-In the process, I aim to reassess first-wave Spanish feminism by focusing precisely on these women’s engagement with maternal issues.
-Moreover, many of the most prevalent themes of first-wave Spanish feminism are indeed echoed or visible in today’s post-modern narratives and contemporary “popular culture” debates; thus my book provides a new lens through which we might approach 20th- and 21st-century Spanish literature and culture.
+My current book project, Pregnant Minds and Literary Bodies: Motherhood and Feminism in Spanish Women’s Literature of the Modernist Era (1900-36), builds on the research that I began for my doctoral dissertation and examines literary representations of the mother-role in early 20th-century women writers: Carmen de Burgos, Concha Espina, Margarita Nelken, and Federica Montseny.
+In addition to their fictional narratives, I also analyze their essays as a way of articulating their ideological approaches to woman- and motherhood.
+In the process, I reassess first-wave feminism in Spain by focusing on women’s engagement with diverse maternal issues.
+Many prevalent themes of first-wave Spanish feminism are echoed or visible in today’s post-modern narratives and contemporary debates; thus my book provides a new lens through which we might approach 20th- and 21st-century Spanish literature and culture.
 Below is the poster I designed when I was in the midst of my initial research at Penn State.
 The goal was to showcase my research to a general audience of all ages and backgrounds.

-Recently I published a peer-reviewed article, “Fashion, Ekphrasis, and the Avant-Garde Novel: Carmen de Burgos’ La mujer fantastica (1924)”, in the open-access journal Ciberletras.
-In this study, I examine moments of ekphrasis — the literary description of works of art — in the novel La mujer fantástica and how they connect the fashion-obsessed protagonist to a long history of royal European portraiture.
-By analyzing Burgos’s juxtaposition of fashion and art from 19th-century France and 20th-century Spain, I argue that this overlooked novel challenges the notion that Spanish avant-garde literature represents an abrupt break from the past.
+My peer-reviewed article, “Fashion, Ekphrasis, and the Avant-Garde Novel: Carmen de Burgos’ La mujer fantastica (1924)”, was published in the open-access journal Ciberletras in 2017.
+In this study, I examine fashion in Burgos’s ekphrastic references to 19th-century French portraiture, arguing that her overlooked novel challenges the notion that Spanish avant-garde literature represents an abrupt break from the past.
 It also validates fashion and make-up as nontraditional feminine artistic mediums while establishing a cultural and historical trajectory of women’s fashion as integral to artistic production.
-Feministas Unidas awarded this project the 2nd place Adela Zamudio prize in 2018 for the Best Published Essay of 2017 in the areas of feminist studies, gender studies, queer studies and studies related to works of literature and cinema by female authors.
-You can read the blog-version of my article’s argument here: Fashion and the Fine Arts in Carmen de Burgos’ Avant-garde Novel, La mujer fantástica.
+Feministas Unidas awarded this project the 2nd place Adela Zamudio prize in 2018 for the Best Published Essay of 2017 in centered on works of literature and cinema by female authors.
+You can read the blog-version of the article’s argument here: Fashion and the Fine Arts in Carmen de Burgos’ Avant-garde Novel, La mujer fantástica.